 10. Scripts¶

-Next we’ll move on to creating a map focused on West 62nd Street and Harvard Boulevard, an intersection in South Los Angeles where four men died in less than a year and a half.
+Next we’ll move on to our final graphic element: a map focused on West 62nd Street and Harvard Boulevard, an intersection in South Los Angeles where four men died in less than a year and a half.
+To do this, we’ll need yet another programming language, and perhaps the most important one for the web: JavaScript.

 10.1.
 What is JavaScript?¶

-Learning how to write JavaScript and everything it takes to create a Leaflet map is beyond the scope of this class, But, as with CSS, we can cover the broad outlines of how JavaScript code is included in a framework.
+To draw our map we will rely on Leaflet, a JavaScript library that makes it easy to make a map.
+Learning how to write JavaScript and everything it takes to create a Leaflet map is beyond the scope of this class, But, as with CSS, we can quickly cover the broad outlines of how JavaScript code is included in a framework.

 10.2.
 The entrypoint¶

 Most of today’s frameworks offer a file that is the starting point for the JavaScript code execution.
-Commonly known as the entrypoint, it is booted up in your page template when the page loads.
+Commonly known as the entrypoint, it is booted up when the page loads.
 In the case of baker, that file is called app.js

 and it is found in the scripts